conarsad/rtsp_archiver/README.md

 # rtsp_archiver
-Record video from IP Camera through RTSP and save it to files.
-Need FFMPEG Auto delete old records when disk full.
+Uses ffmpeg to record video from IP Camera through RTSP and save it to files.
+Auto delete old records when disk full.